amattn/deeperror/README.markdown

 	#!/bin/sh
 	od -vAn -N4 -tu4 < /dev/urandom | tr -d " \n"

 I use Keyboard Maestro to run the command and paste in where my cursor is.
-You could probably use any sufficently smart macro tool.
+You could probably use any sufficently smart macro tool or your editor's snippet functionality.

 ### End User Error Messages